lemmersj/ground-truth-or-daer/hsc/README.md

 Run the shell script to download SUN397:

     ./download_environment.sh
-Download the pluginnet model we used [here](https://drive.google.com/drive/folders/1IwUOCCwhfAG0mGOysIAL0RCvN8rsJ-Z0?usp=sharing) and extract it to workspace/sun397/output/pretrained_pluginnet, or train it using the instructions on the [original repository](https://github.com/tooploox/plugin-networks).
+Download the pluginnet model we used [here](https://drive.google.com/drive/folders/1IwUOCCwhfAG0mGOysIAL0RCvN8rsJ-Z0?usp=sharing) or through [gdown](https://pypi.org/project/gdown/) with the command:
+`gdown --id 1P-m-6KtDJE-3vIGohbB1Xrb4-3i85uNY`

+and extract it to workspace/sun397/output/pretrained_pluginnet:

+    unzip pretrained_pluginnet.zip -d workspace

+You can also train pluginnet using the instructions on the [original repository](https://github.com/tooploox/plugin-networks).

 Add the path to the HSC folder to your pythonpath:

-    export PYTHONPATH=/some/path/ground-truth-or-daer/hsc:$PYTHONPATH
+    export PYTHONPATH=/some/path/ground-truth-or-daer/hsc:$PATH

 and the path to the pluginnet folder to your path: